rapid7/insightconnect-plugins/proofpoint_tap/help.md

 # Version History

+* 2.0.0 - Update to use the `insightconnect-python-3-38-slim-plugin:4` Docker image | Update plugin.spec.yaml to include `cloud_ready`
 * 1.0.6 - Parsing out GUID of the message into the output type
 * 1.0.5 - Parsing out the View Threat Details link from emails to its own value
 * 1.0.4 - New spec and help.md format for the Extension Library